At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 - Medicare services for conceiving, pregnancy and birth at the Department of Human Services

-- Pregnancy, Birth and Baby helpline on 1800 882 436 – you can speak with a maternal child health nurse and the free service is available from 7am to midnight every day.
+- The Pregnancy, Birth and Baby helpline on 1800 882 436 is available from 7am to midnight, seven days a week.

 All information contained in this article is intended for general information purposes only.
 The information provided should not be relied upon as medical advice and does not supersede or replace a consultation with a suitably qualified healthcare professional.